STAT Inc® Veteran Application

 STAT® Welcomes you!

-STAT® is excited to be awarded the 2022 VA Adaptive Sports grant to serve Veterans with Equine Assisted Learning (EAL) and Riding programs at no cost.
+STAT® is excited to be able to serve Veterans with Equine Assisted Learning (EAL) and Equine Assisted Psychotherapy (EAP) programs at no out of pocket cost.

-We are honored to help Veterans and their families heal, learn, and grow alongside horses through Equine Assisted Learning (EAL) individual and group programs that are mostly ground based.
+We are honored to help Veterans heal, learn, and grow alongside horses through Equine Assisted Learning (EAL) and Equine Assisted Psychotherapy (EAP) programs.
+These programs offered through the EAGALA Military Designated grant are 100% ground based.

-STAT®️ is a Trauma Informed Care (TIC) Organization and we understand how past physical and/or emotional trauma can impact learning and connection, and want to give you options that best fit your needs and respect your privacy.
-Your responses are kept confidential with the STAT® Staff Team.
+STAT®️ is a Trauma Informed Care (TIC) Organization and we understand how past physical and/or emotional trauma can impact learning and connection.
+We want to give you options that best fit your needs and respect your privacy.
+Your responses are kept confidential with the STAT® Staff Team - always.

 Pittsburgh, White Oak, Altoona, Butler etc